seppzer0/zero_kernel/documentation/FLASHING.md

 *As for now*, dirty installations (=with data preservation) are not tested nor researched.

-Also keep in mind that after execution of the documented steps, <u>**your device will have disabled DM-Verity and Force Encrypt, which can be seen as (and actually is) a security risk.**</u>
+Also keep in mind that after executing all of the documented steps, <u>**your device will have disabled DM-Verity and Force Encrypt, which can be seen as (and actually is) a security risk.**</u>

 <br>